junjun-jiang/Hyperspectral-Image-Denoising-Benchmark/README.md

 A list of hyperspectral image denoising resources collected by [Yongsen Zhao]( https://github.com/seniusen) and [Junjun Jiang](http://homepage.hit.edu.cn/jiangjunjun).

-Introduction --- Hyperspectral image denoising techniques can be classified into two categories based on whether spatial and spectral information of hyperspectral images are jointly used.
-The first class is to apply the traditional 2-D image denoising method directly to each band of the hyperspectral image, called band-wise denoising.
-The second class is the joint use of spatial and spectral information for denoising, called multi-band denoising methods.
-The second class of method can be further divided into the following three categories: transform domain based methods, spatial domain based methods, and deep learning methods.

 #### Band-wise denoising methods
 - **[BM3D]** Image Denoising by Sparse 3-D Transform-Domain Collaborative Filtering, TIP2007, K. Dabov et al.
 - **[WNNM]** Weighted nuclear norm minimization with application to image denoising, CVPR2014, S. Gu et al.